xrun1/insidious/README.md

 - The <https://youtube.com> part of any URL can be replaced by the given address
 - For <https://youtu.be/ID> links, change to e.g. <http://localhost:3030/v/ID>.
+- Use an extension like Privacy Redirect ([Chrome](https://chromewebstore.google.com/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/))
+  to automatically transform YouTube links (enable "Invidious redirects" in the options and set Insidious's address for the instance).

 ### Keyboard shortcuts